 Contact Centrepieces if you would like more information about current activities and workshops, or to book a place.

-Artist members of Centrepieces can use the studio facilities at The Lodge during normal opening hours (Monday, Tuesday, Thursday and Friday, 10.00am-4pm, Saturday 10.00am-3pm).
+Artist members of Centrepieces can use the studio facilities at The Lodge during normal opening hours (Monday, Tuesday, Thursday and Friday, 10am-4pm, Saturday 10am-1pm).
 Basic materials and resources are available, and often there is a volunteer artist present to help with your work.

 Centrepieces holds an annual exhibition in the Stables Art Gallery, Hall Place.
-The next one will be in Spring 2019.
+The next one will be from 16th March-14th April 2019.

 Centrepieces also exhibits members’ artwork regularly throughout the year at venues such as libraries and cafés, and we loan artwork to Oxleas NHS Foundation Trust for display in various buildings.

 There will be three solo exhibitions of Centrepieces’ artists’ work at Creek Creative in Faversham in August and October 2019.

 We have work on display at Slade Green Community Centre and the Repton Connect Community Centre in Ashford.

 Thank you to everyone who attended our successful auction at Erith Exchange on 1st Dec 2018.